 Yield: 4 x 1 cup (140 g / 5 oz) servings

 Roast potatoes in a basket air fryer

-Wash potato, cut into large chunks, adding chunks to a large bowl.
+Wash potato, peel, cut into large chunks, adding chunks to a large bowl.

 Add 1 teaspoon of oil to the bowl of potato chunks and just using your clean hands, toss well until all surfaces are coated.
 (Tip! first have air basket pulled out and beside you, ready to receive the potatoes, because your hands will be oily.)